maptiler/maptiler-marker-layout/readme.md

 ![](images/weather_europe_large.png)
 ![](images/weather_usa_large.png)

-**But markers don't need to look like markers!** Smaller merkers with transparent background are a nice way to avoid cluter.
+**But markers don't need to look like markers!** Smaller markers with transparent background are a nice way to avoid cluter.
 Icons are SVG animated:
 ![](images/weather_minimal.png)

 Since markers are overlaying on top of a map, it's generally a good practice to keep them small, so that the basemap remains readable, but **Marker Layout** does not technically enforce that.